nickbauman/cljgae-template/README.md

 ## Future directions

-* Finish datastore query language, especially support for ancestor queries
+* Add support for projections and ancestor queries
 * More comprehensive examples of task queues
 * More comprehensive use of cloud storage
 * Examples of other commonly used GAE apis